FSP FAQs: Release of Scientific Data

 | FSP FAQs Home | General FAQs | Release of Scientific Data FAQs | Metadata for Scientific Data FAQs | Data Management Planning FAQs |

 Note: Terms used in these FAQs will be referred to by their acronyms (in parentheses) as follows: U.S. Geological Survey (USGS), Survey Manual (SM), Office of Science Quality and Integrity (OSQI), Fundamental Science Practices (FSP), Bureau Approving Officials (BAOs), Office of Science and Technology Policy (OSTP), Office of Management and Budget (OMB), Information Product Data System (IPDS), National Water Information System (NWIS), Freedom of Information Act (FOIA), Data Management Plan (DMP).

 These frequently asked questions (FAQs) supplement SM 502.8 and apply to USGS scientific data only.
 Additional guidance and information on release of data products are available at https://www.usgs.gov/datamanagement/share/datarelease.php.

 Updates and additions to the FAQs will be posted as they occur (month/year).
 Questions about FSP policies and procedures that are not addressed here should be directed to the FSP Advisory Committee or a BAO in the OSQI.

 - What are the review and approval requirements for releasing scientific data to the public?

 - What Federal Government policies require the release of scientific data and how does the USGS intend to meet these requirements?

-- How do I reference and cite the data supporting my publication?
+- How do I cite and reference the data supporting my publication?
+(Revised February 2018)

 - What is a USGS author's obligation when data collected by an outside source are used (with permission) in a USGS information product and have not been publicly released by the data collector, and who is responsible for releasing the data?